belayfitsum/project_DevOps/README.md

 Middleware- Code which runs on the server between getting a request and sending a response  use()

-Dependencies:
+# Dependencies:

-Express and pg for postgress
+- Express and pg for postgress

-Rest Client

-Install rest client extension from visual studio code for testing API's within the code instead of Postman.

-PGAdmin vs Psql
+- PGAdmin vs Psql

 pgAdmin is a graphical user interface (GUI) tool for managing and interacting with PostgreSQL databases.
 It provides an alternative to using psql (the command-line tool), making it easier to view, create, modify, and manage databases visually.